vukbgit/simplex/README.md

     * it can be used application wide, so its folder should reside into _private/local/simplex_
     * it can be used only inside ont specific area, so it should reside into _private/local/simplex/area-name_
     * it can share some business logic with other subjects, so it should reside into _private/local/simplex/[area-name]/subjects-group-name_; in case application uses more than a few subjects I usually try to group them
-* use _private/local/simplex/SubjectGroup/Subject_ folders as a draft (or even better an already configured subject folder...), copy them and customize files; working into subject folder:
+* use _private/local/simplex/SubjectGroup/Subject_ folders as a draft, copy them and customize files; or even better use an already configured subject folder and edit just the files formatted below in ___bold italic___.
+Working into subject folder:
     * ___config/variables.php___: set up subject namespace and slug form, namespace must reflect subject folder position (i.e. _Simplex\Local\Backend\Subject-Group-Name\Subject-Name_)
     * ___config/model.php___: set up subject model definition
     * rename _config/routes.draft.php_ to _config/routes.php_, default configure dynamic route should cover at least the basic CRUD operations (list, inser form, insert operation, update form, update operation, delete form, delete operation)